Student Rights and Responsibilities for Financial Aid

 Rights and Responsibilities

-Students who are completing a FASFA (Free Application for Federal Student Aid) have certain rights and responsibilities.
-If you meet your responsibilities and receive Federal Student Aid, you also have certain rights.
+Students who are completing a FAFSA (Free Application for Federal Student Aid) have certain rights and responsibilities.
+If you receive Federal Student Aid, you also have certain rights and responsibilities.

-• Report any additional financial resources you receive from other sources to avoid over awards of federal funds.
+- Report any financial aid you receive from other sources to prevent over-awards.

-• Abide by College policies regarding drug and alcohol use.
+- Abide by College policies of drug and alcohol use.

-• Abide by College policies regarding unauthorized distribution of copyrighted material and peer-to-peer file sharing.
+- Abide by College policies of unauthorized distribution of copyrighted material and

 Right to Know

-- The requirements to complete the Verification process if your FAFSA is selected for verification.
+- Requirements to complete the Verification process if your FAFSA is selected for verification.